rainbow979/transport_challenge/doc/transport_controller.md

 - `containers` The IDs of each container in the scene.

-- `num_actions` The total number of actions taken by the Magnebot.
+- `action_cost` The total number of actions taken by the Magnebot.

 - `goal_position` The challenge is successful when the Magnebot moves all of the target objects to the the goal zone, which is defined by this position and `Transport.GOAL_ZONE_RADIUS`.
 This value is set in `init_scene()`.